-When spring time rolls around, river towns become even more vibrant.
+When springtime rolls around, the best river towns in Virginia become even more vibrant.
 It’s the time of year that calls people outdoors, and what better way to spend a sunny afternoon than admiring the beautiful rivers in Virginia?
 You might be lucky enough to live in one of these charming river towns already.
 If you don’t, rest assured that visiting one is only a short drive away.
 You just might decide you want to stay a while, or even move your family to one of these lovely towns.
 If you are a fan of our state’s beautiful water features, any of these pretty places will make you smile throughout your visit.

+is a real winner.
 The charming and historic Scottsville was founded in 1744 along the Horseshoe Bend of the James River.
-You won't want to miss the Farmers Market, June Batteau Festival, or 4th of July Parade.
+You won't want to miss the Farmers Market, June Batteau Festival, or Fourth of July Parade.
 No matter the occasion, Scottsville is a great place to celebrate.

-Pulaski is located just outside of Blacksburg and is a quaint town with a population of less than ten thousand.
+is located just outside of Blacksburg and is a quaint town with a population of less than ten thousand.
 You'll have access to the northern portion of the New River State Park from here.
 Photographed above is the oldest church in the town, dating back to 1875.
 The history you will be able to learn about here is fascinating.

-Occoquan is only 22 miles south of Washington D.C., but you will find no trace of busy city-life in this river town.
+is only 22 miles south of Washington D.C., but you will find no trace of busy city life in this river town.
 The Occoquan waterfront is ideal for strolling and leads the way to some incredible waterfront dining as well.
 Have a seat and enjoy some striking views while you eat.

 9. South Boston

-Covington is located in Allegheny County with a population just shy of 6,000 (according to the 2010 census).
+is located in Allegheny County with a population just shy of 6,000.
 This town is in the heart of the mountains, and you won't tire of the activities that the natural landscape has to offer, especially with such proximity to the Jackson River.
 This picture shows Gathright Dam, which is used to prevent flooding in the surrounding areas.
 This is one of the best river towns in Virginia.

 11. New Market